 As platforms like Amazon, iTunes, and Netflix have gone mainstream, even relatively unsophisticated Internet users see those platforms as the new standard for highly-relevant content.

-But those in the data center industry need to attract the attention of much web-savvier mid-market and enterprise IT evaluators and decision makers.
+But those in the data center industry must attract the attention of many web-savvier mid-market and enterprise IT evaluators and decision makers.

 That’s why selective consumption – which allows you to cherry-pick exactly the content where you want